material-components/material-components-web/packages/mdc-data-table/README.md

 Method Signature | Description
 --- | ---
 `layout() => void` | Re-initializes header row checkbox and row checkboxes when selectable rows are added or removed from table.
+Use this if registering checkbox is synchronous.
+`layoutAsync() => void` | Re-initializes header row checkbox and row checkboxes when selectable rows are added or removed from table.
+Use this if registering checkbox is asynchronous.
 `getRows() => HTMLElement[]` | Returns array of row elements.
 `setSelectedRowIds(rowIds: string[]) => void` | Sets selected row ids.
 Overwrites previously selected rows.
 `getSelectedRowIds() => Array<string|null>` | Returns array of selected row ids.